JS-Produksiyon/pulsar/v1.1/README.md

 > These will be kept track of using the GitHub issues.

+## Optional new features

+* Privilege elevation should only be triggered when nebula attempts to connect *unless* autostart is enabled, then the application itself should auto-elevate.

+* Hide the console window and integrate into the interface.

 ## Process

 | Step | Description                                  | Complete   |